adlnet/xAPI-Spec/xAPI.md

 ##### LRS Requirements

 * An LRS responding to a GET request MUST add an ETag HTTP header to the response.
-(The reason for specifying the LRS ETag format is to allow API consumers that can't read the ETag header to calculate it themselves.)
+(The reason for specifying the LRS ETag format is to allow clients that can't read the ETag header to calculate it themselves.)
 * An LRS responding to a PUT or POST request SHOULD* add the ETag HTTP header for the entity just created or modified to the response.
 * An LRS responding to a GET request MUST calculate the value of this header to be a hexidecimal string